Kaltsoon/nosql/material/3-mongo-operations.md

 | ------------ | ------------------------------------ | ---- | ---------------------- | ------ |
 | "The Hobbit" | ObjectId("507f1f77bcf86cd799439011") | 1937 | ["Fantasy", "Classic"] | 17     |

-This is very similar implementation as having a foreign key referencing a primary key in a relational database.
+This is a very similar implementation to having a foreign key referencing a primary key in a relational database.

 > [!WARNING]
 > It is worth noting however, that MongoDB doesn't support [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) or join operations.
-We could for example delete an `author` document without any error and the referencing documents in the `book` collection would have an an `ObjectId` in the `author` attribute, which doesn't have a corresponding document in the `author` collection.
+We could for example delete an `author` document without any error and the referencing documents in the `book` collection would have an `ObjectId` in the `author` attribute, which doesn't have a corresponding document in the `author` collection.
 The [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation covers the topic in more detail.

 <!--
 > [!IMPORTANT]
-> Exercise 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
-Describe, what kind of problems could lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
-What kind of application-level measures would be required to achive data consistency?
-Consider for example creating a `book` document and deleting an `author` document in the previous example.
+> Exercise 7 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
+Describe, what kind of problems the lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
+What kind of application-level measures would be required to achieve data consistency?
+Consider cases such as creating a `book` document and deleting an `author` document in the previous example.
 -->

 ## Designing data model for the project

 Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
 The database should consist of at least two collections.
 Here's a couple examples for inspiration:

 - Your fellow students need a database for storing information about the courses they have completed.
 Students have a first name, last name, city (e.g. "Helsinki"), major subject (e.g. "Computer science") and one or more minor subjects.
 Students have many course completions.
-Course completions have a name, instructor, credits, year, semester (e.g. "Spring") and grade
+Course completions have a name, instructor, credits, year, semester (e.g. "Spring"), and grade
 - Your friend forgot to buy the drinks for the party again and they could use a shopping list database.
 Shopping lists have a name, description, status (either "complete" or "incomplete") and shopper (name of the shopper).
 Shopping list contains many items the shopper should buy from the store.
-Items have a name (e.g. "Milk"), quantity (e.g. 2), one or more categories (e.g. "Dairy products") and a purchased status (is the item purchased or not)
+Items have a name (e.g. "Milk"), quantity (e.g. 2), one or more categories (e.g. "Dairy products"), and a purchased status (is the item purchased or not)

 Come up with your own database or use the ideas above.
 Feel free to do any modifications.
 Once you have designed the database schema, insert some data to the database with the MongoDB Shell.